rasigadelab/bashpipes/README.md

 # Bioinformatic pipelines for epidemiological study of clinical bacterial isolates

-Common pipelines currently used and developed in PHE3ID team.
+Pipelines currently used and developed in PHE3ID team.
 The team focus on prokaryotic studies in a clinical context of antibiotic resistance emergence and surveillance.

 Two types of analyses can be led with these pipelines.
 * Epitrack pipeline: _de novo_ assembly of prokaryotic genome using Illumina short-read data, followed by global genome annotations (taxonomy ; ARGs identification ; plasmid identification)